Glycerol, which is also called glycerine and glycerin, is a thick, sweet, substance.

 Glycerol is a substance derived from triglycerides that can be obtained from both animal sources (usually tallow – cows) and plants (mainly soybeans and palm).

-Glycerol from animal sources obviously isn’t vegan, but even vegetable glycerol is tricky.
+It’s obvious that glycerol from animal sources isn’t vegan, but even vegetable glycerol is tricky.

 Is All Vegetable Glycerin Vegan?